tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 (ECH), that allows clients to encrypt their ClientHello to such a deployment.
 This protects the SNI and other potentially sensitive fields, such as the ALPN list {{?RFC7301}}.
-Co-located servers with consistent externally visible TLS configuration (e.g. versions and cipher suites) form an anonymity set.
+Co-located servers with consistent externally visible TLS configurations, including supported versions and cipher suites, form an anonymity set.
 Usage of this mechanism reveals that a client is connecting to a particular service provider, but does not reveal which server from the anonymity set terminates the connection.